Goulburn Ovens Institute of TAFE: Wangaratta

 There are two campuses in Wangaratta.
 The Docker street campus in Wangaratta offers a range of specialist training facilities, library, café and support services, and courses in the areas of as Art & Design, Automotive, Beauty, Community Services, Engineering, Education, Nursing, Plumbing, Building and Construction.
 The Tone Rd campus on the outskirts of Wangaratta is the home for the Equine, Animal Sciences, Agriculture, Horticulture and Viticulture Departments and most recently Business and Information Technology.
 This campus is referred to as the Wangaratta Regional Study Centre Campus, a facility catering to the needs of the Animal Science, Equine, Agriculture, Horticulture and Viticulture industries.
 The Centre provides a range of facilities including lecture theatres and tutorial rooms, interactive video teaching and information technology facilities, a science laboratory and a student learning commons.
 Computer labs accommodate both Charles Sturt University (CSU) and GOTAFE students.

-Wallan

-Located on level one, 57-59 High Street Wallan, the campus is a partnership between GOTAFE and La Trobe University.
-The campus offers a learning space, communal kitchen facility and is a purpose built campus.

 History

 In October 1996 the Goulburn Valley Institute of TAFE and the Wangaratta Institute of TAFE were combined to form the Goulburn Ovens Institute of TAFE, later known as "GOTAFE".

 The Institute's antecedents go back to the Wangaratta Technical School (1928) and Shepparton Technical College (1953).

-In 1972 the Wangaratta Technical School became the Wangaratta Technical College, followed by Wangarrata College of TAFE in 1981, and Wangarrata Institute of TAFE in 1995.
+In 1972 the Wangaratta Technical School became the Wangaratta Technical College, followed by Wangaratta College of TAFE in 1981, and Wangaratta Institute of TAFE in 1995.

 The Shepparton Technical College became the Shepparton College of TAFE in 1981, then the Goulburn Valley College of TAFE in 1986, Goulburn Valley Community College in 1992, and Goulburn Valley Institute of TAFE in 1995.

 Dookie College (1886) was for a time a joint campus of the TAFE and the University of Melbourne.